 The Sami along with other first nations leaders from Canada and New Zealand have been in Finland not far from where I am living to protest a planned railway development though the Boreal Forest.
-That would encourage more mining, forestry and other industrial development as climate change means melting Arctic sea and industry has its eye on a path to cut through areas important to the Sami for reindeer herding and for their way of life.
+The railroad would encourage more mining, forestry and other industrial development as climate change means melting Arctic sea and industry has its eye on a path to cut through areas important to the Sami for reindeer herding and for their way of life.
 I can't keep up with all the activism and amazing film, video, protest art and other eco-media being made in resistant to colonization and extractivism.
 I knew when Standing Rock took place in North Dakota it would inspire global protests..luckily these are peaceful and I haven't heard of police showing up just yet.
+It is significant that the Sami and allies speak out as they are ignored by the Finnish government even though the Sami have rights in the Finnish constitution.
 I spoke with two researchers at University of Oulu who were very helpful to me, Marko Jouste and Hannu Heikkinen.
 I am preparing for my

 mention all the new material that I am